crispinprojects/talkcalendar/README.md

 sudo ./uninstall-talkcalendar
 ```

-You can open the BASH script installer using a Text Editor to view the code.
-Talk Calendar is installed into the directory "/usr/bin/talkcalendar".
-One advantage of using a BASH script installer is that the code can be inspected to show exactly what is occurring.
+One advantage of using a BASH script installer is that you can open and view (inspect) the code with a standard Text Editor to see exactly what is occurring.
+The Talk Calendar binary is installed into the directory "/usr/bin/talkcalendar".
+See below for using the Raspberry Pi installer.

 ## Calendar Interface